stripe/rainier/docs/intro.md

 import com.stripe.rainier.core._
 ```

-## A Note on Performance and Scale

-Rainier requires that all of the observations or training data for a given model fit comfortably into RAM on a single machine.
-It does not make use of GPUs or of SIMD instructions.

-Within those constraints, however, it is extremely fast.
-Rainier takes advantage of knowing all of your data ahead of time by aggressively precomputing as much as it can, which can be a significant practical benefit relative to systems that compile a data-agnostic model.
-It produces optimized, unboxed, JIT-friendly JVM bytecode for all numerical calculations.
-This compilation happens in-process and is fast enough for interactive use at a REPL.

-Our benchmarking shows that you should expect gradient evaluation to be roughly on par with [Stan](https://mc-stan.org/) (some models will be faster, some will be slower).
-However, please note that Stan has a more sophisticated dynamic HMC implementation that may well produce more effective samples per second (at least if you ignore the lengthy C++ compilation times).

 ## This Overview

 The rest of this overview is split into four sections.
 We recommend that you read through each of them before you start working with Rainier.
 They are: